 Visit for the food

-I don’t mean to disparage the food in Santiago, but wow, Porteño cuisine is good.
+I don’t mean to disparage the food in Santiago, but wow, Porteño cuisine is excellent.
 Buenos Aires is known to have some of the best parrillas in the world, where visitors can indulge in excellent grass-fed beef.
 Between the variety of steakhouse experiences available, and even the delicious snack foods (such as empanadas), this capital takes the cake as far as a culinary destination.
 Make sure to check out Don Julio in Palermo Soho or Parrilla Peña in Recoleta for some classic examples of Argentinian steak.
 If you’re hoping to discover more hidden food gems of Buenos Aires, check out The Parrilla food tour.

 Visit for the architecture